4.4 of 133 Ratings

 Medial displacement of the proximal fragment in relation to the distal fragment

-A 74-year-old female falls from a standing height and sustains the fracture shown in Figure A. The occurrence of this injury most increases her risk of sustaining which of the following fractures?
+A 74-year-old female falls from a standing height and sustains the fracture shown in Figure A. The occurrence of this injury most increases her risk of subsequently sustaining which of the following fractures in the future?

 Distal radius fracture